06 Mar 15 Things You Need to Know about the paradise that is, Mozambique…

 - Mozambique and its people are still true to tradition

 - The people are gorgeous and some of the friendliest people I have met so far

-They also forgot to mention that it is a paradise for:
+They also failed to mention that it is a paradise for:

 - Beach lovers

 I also must add that I felt super safe on the streets when walking.
 Especially in the villages but also outside of the city center of Maputo.
 Walking in the middle of the night, just my friend and I, felt way safer than anywhere in South Africa.
 What also surprised me is the fact that during the 10 days I spent there I didn’t come across a single person begging or asking for money on the streets.

 15 Things you need to know when traveling to Mozambique:

 Lots of nationalities need a visa for Mozambique.
 Although I was in South Africa I could easily apply for my Mozambique visa at the consulate in Cape Town.
 It worked out without any problems, took me 1 day and cost me R 600.
 I know that you can receive a visa on arrival at the airport but if you cross the border by bus or car I wouldn´t rely on getting a visa there.
 Rather get your visa in advance in one of the consulates or embassies of Mozambique.